DonCarlosDesign/Carlos-A-Portfolio/README.md

 The portfolio includes the following pages:

 1. **Home** - Main landing page with hero section, featured project, client logos, skills, and services
-2. **Portfolio** - Showcase of projects with filtering capability by category
+2. **Projects** - Showcase of projects with filtering capability by category
 3. **About** - Personal information, work experience, education, and approach
 4. **Contact** - Contact form, contact information, and FAQ section